-Let’s start with the latest piece of news: OnePlus (acclaimed flagship killer) won’t upgrade OnePlus 2 (released in August 2015) to Android O. Meanwhile, Apple just announced iOS 11, Apple 5S (released in September 2013) will be supported with the update besides other models like 6, 6S and 7.
+Let’s start with the latest piece of news: OnePlus (acclaimed flagship killer) won’t upgrade OnePlus 2 (released in August 2015) to Android O. Meanwhile, Apple just announced iOS 11, iPhone 5S (released in September 2013) will be supported with the update besides other models like iPhone 6, 6S and 7.

 Again, another piece of news: HMD Global has launched Nokia 3310, 3, 5 and 6 globally.
-Nokia 3310 and 3 has initially been made available in Nepal.
+Nokia 3310 and Nokia 3 has initially been made available in Nepal.
 The price for Nokia 3 is around NRs 15,800 with 2GB of RAM, 16 GB ROM, Mediatek (MT6737) processor and latest build of Android 7.
 Nokia has assured that these models will be continuously updated with security patches (very important) and latest stock android builds.
-I will definitely recommend this phone for the budget oriented customers instead of more spec’d budget lineup from others brands like Coolpad, Xiaomi, Oppo and Huawei.
-Having experienced the hardware quality of Nokia, stability of their software and the customer service of Paramount Electronics (authorized Nokia distributor), I am sure the experience will be better.
+I will definitely recommend this phone for budget-oriented customers instead of more specs budget lineup from other brands like Coolpad, Xiaomi, Oppo and Huawei.
+Having experienced the hardware quality of Nokia, the stability of its software and the customer service of Paramount Electronics (authorized Nokia distributor), I am sure the experience will be better.

 With all this in the backdrop, I would like to reiterate that when it comes to overall experience, specs are just a portion of the picture.
-Post sale support, software updates, hardware endurance and the brand value are other aspects that we often ignore.
-Remember, iPhone has the least spec’d hardware for the price, but the customer satisfaction and total life span of their smartphones is the highest its category.
+Post sale support, software updates, hardware endurance, and brand value are other aspects that we often ignore.
+Remember, iPhone has the least spec hardware for the price, but the customer satisfaction and total life span of their smartphones is the highest in its category.

 Further, to give you an overview, a table has been presented below with brief information on the hardware and software that is on offer for different price segments in Nepal.

 2GB RAM, 16GB ROM, Snapdragon 435, FP Scanner